Invariance principle and non-compact center foliations: Introduction

 \subsubsection{Disintegrations}

-Given a probability measure $\mu$, its Rohklin disintegrations along the leaves of the foliation $\cW^*$ are denoted by $\{\mu^*_z\}$ (each measure is defined up to a factor and is finite on subsets of $\cW^*_z$ that are compact for the intrinsic topology).
+Given a probability measure $\mu$, its Rohklin disintegration along the leaves of the foliation $\cW^*$ is a family of measures denoted by $\{\mu^*_z\}$ (each measure is defined up to a factor and is finite on subsets of $\cW^*_z$ that are compact for the intrinsic topology).

 When $R\subset M$ is a measurable subset with positive measure and $\{\cW^*_R\}$ is a measurable partition of $R$ induced by the foliation $\cW^*$, the measures $\mu^*_z$ can be normalized: to almost every point $z$, one associates a probability measure $\mu^*_{R,z}$ on $\cW^*_R(z)$ such that: \begin{itemize} \item[--] $\mu^*_{R,z}$ is constant on each set $\cW^*_R(z)$, \item[--] for each measurable set $A$, the map $z\mapsto \mu^*_{R,z}(A)$ is measurable, \item[--] $\int_R \mu^*_{R,z}(A)d\mu=\mu(A)/\mu(R)$. \end{itemize}